mishelashala/zettelkasten/reference/SOLID.md

 "states that high-level components should not depend on low-level components.
 Instead, both of them should depend on abstractions."

 Davi Vieira, Designin Hexagonal Architectures, p252

+### DI Principle decouple classes

+"Moving the creation of the new `Wheel` instance outside of `Gear` decouples the two classes.
+Gear can now collaborate with any object that implements `diameter`."

+Sandi Metz, Practical Object-Oriented Design, p43

 ### High vs Low level